14 Langkawi Tips: Skip the Wrong Rental Car and the Jellyfish Sting

 4. Duty-Free Prices Are Real

-Beer: 5-8 MYR ($1-1.70) at shops.
-Chocolate, perfume, and electronics cheaper than mainland.
-Stock up at Kuah duty-free zone.
-48-hour minimum stay to qualify for duty-free export.
+Beer runs 5-8 MYR ($1-1.70) at shops.
+Chocolate, perfume, and electronics all come in cheaper than the mainland.
+Stock up at the Kuah duty-free zone.
+Note the 48-hour minimum stay required to qualify for duty-free export.

 5. The Sky Bridge Has Multiple Fees